-- 64. When assessing a proposal that would entail the processing of personal data, it is very important to bear in mind whether the proposed act is a Basic Act or an Implementing or Delegated Act 69. - 65.
-A significant number of consultations under Article 42(1) EUDPR concern draft Implementing or Delegated acts (Articles 290 and 291 TFEU).
-Many of these acts are technical in nature and are often interrelated (e.g. several implementing and/or delegated acts may define specific aspects and functionalities of the same large-scale IT system). - 66.
-Article 290 TFEU specifies that the "essential elements" of an area shall be reserved for the legislative act (i.e. the Basic Act).
-The CJEU has further clarified that "essential elements" of basic legislation are those which, in order to be adopted, require political choices falling within the responsibilities of the EU legislature .
-For example, the adoption of rules requiring conflicting interests at issue to be weighed up on the basis of a number of assessments, may not be conferred on the Commission .
-When it exercises delegated or implementing powers, the Commission must fully respect the essential elements of the enabling act . - 67.
-In accordance with the GDPR, the legal basis for the processing does not necessarily require a legislative act adopted by a parliament .
-Nevertheless, the EDPS considers that decisions on essential principles and modalities that impact fundamental rights should be taken at the level of the Basic Act so as to ensure that such decisions are taken within a full legislative procedure, which ensures more democratic control and includes the appropriate checks and balances .
-Decisions that have a major impact on the privacy and data protection of individuals should be decided by European Parliament and Council, particularly for proposals that may entail a serious interference with data protection and privacy rights.
+- 69. When assessing a proposal that would entail the processing of personal data, it is very important to bear in mind whether the proposed act is a basic act or an implementing or delegated act . - 70.
+A significant number of consultations under Article 42(1) of the EUDPR concern draft implementing or delegated acts (Articles 290 and 291 of the TFEU).
+Many of these acts are technical in nature and are often interrelated (e.g. several implementing and/or delegated acts may define specific aspects and functionalities of the same large-scale IT system). - 71.
+In that regard it should also be born in mind that delegated acts may delegate to the Commission the power to adopt non-legislative acts of general application to supplement or amend certain non-essential elements of the legislative act (e.g. to further specify or amend the categories of data).
+On the other hand, implementing acts can only implement in more detail the elements already listed in the legally binding Union acts. - 72.
+Article 290 of the TFEU specifies that the "essential elements" of an area shall be reserved for the legislative act (i.e. the basic act).
+The CJEU has further clarified that "essential elements" of basic legislation are those which, in order to be adopted, require political choices falling within the responsibilities of the EU legislature.
+For example, the adoption of rules requiring conflicting interests at issue to be weighed up on the basis of a number of assessments, may not be conferred on the Commission.
+When it exercises delegated or implementing powers, the Commission must fully respect the essential elements of the enabling act. - 73.
+In accordance with the GDPR, the legal basis for the processing does not necessarily require a legislative act adopted by a parliament 80.
+Nevertheless, the EDPS considers that decisions